ChameleonCloud/docs/source/getting-started-edge/index.rst

 Setting up networking
 ---------------------
-Your container will need to run a network security group.
-Below is a brief introduction to security groups in Chameleon, or you can find a more in depth explanation `here <../technical/kvm.html#security-groups>`_.
+If you are planning to make your container accessible over the Internet with a Floating IP, your container will need to run a security group in order to expose the ports needed.
+Below is a brief introduction to security groups in Chameleon, or you can find a more in depth explanation
+`here <../technical/kvm.html#security-groups>`_.

 #.
 First, in the sidebar click *Network*, then click *Security Groups*.
 You can
    examine an existing group's rules by clicking *Manage Rules* next to it.
 If